Skip to main content

 • leave the room or retreat from the situation

-• be calm and remember that even if the aggression seems personal or intentional, it’s because of the distress
+• remember that even if their aggression seems personal or intentional, it’s because of the distress

-• behave normally with them when they're calm again to help you both move on
+• act normally when they calm down to help you both move on

-• use a night light to help them feel anxious during the night and less likely to call out
+• use a night light to help them feel safer at night

 If the person’s behaviour is harmful to themselves or others, and all methods of calming them have been tried, a doctor may prescribe medication.